programmerraja/MyBlog/content/notes/2024/Networking.md

 #### NAT
 Network Address Translation allows multiple devices within a local network to share a single public IP address for communication with external networks,

+ISP uses NAT where some group of users comes under the same Router where it replace his IP when the request going out of internal.

+Types
+1. One to one (packet to external IP:port on the router always maps to internal ip:port )
+2. Address restricted NAT
+3. Port restricted
+4. Symmentric

 #### Tools

 **Traceroute**